Part 8: Invasions

 StopInvasion(ref string inInvasionName, bool inStopFutureRecurrences)

-This seems to perform a similar function, but is aimed at the identified invasion.
-The additional effect is (potentially) to stop this invasion recurring again, as directed by the Boolean flag.
-For example:
+This method performs a similar function to StopCurrentInvasions, but is aimed at the invasion identified by inInvasionName.
+An additional effect is to stop this invasion from recurring again, by setting the

 < Previous: Trade & Empire map | Editor Guide | Next: Military requests >